algorithmiaio/api-docs/source/includes/clients/_javascript.md

 You can currently create and read files (strings and JSON) with the methods `putString`, `getString`, `putJson`, and `getJson`.

-For more information, check out the [nodejs client source code](https://github.com/algorithmiaio/algorithmia-nodejs).
+For more information, check out the [NodeJS client source code](https://github.com/algorithmiaio/algorithmia-nodejs).